Cost of Delay Calculator

 Want the estimate in your inbox?

-Send yourself the report so you can keep the numbers, share them internally, or reply for a quick read on what is most likely driving the cost.
+Send yourself the report so you can keep the numbers, share them internally, or use them as a calmer way to explain urgency.

-✓ A cleaner way to explain urgency internally
+• A cleaner way to talk about urgency internally.

 Want me to pressure-test the role before you search?